folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

 2. In the **Organization details** pane, click **Actions > View export log**.

 3. The Export Manager app opens with the Search & Filter pane set to view exports related to the selected vendor organization.
+See the [Export Manager documentation](../../export-manager#viewing-export-jobs) for more information about viewing export jobs.

 ## Adding a tag to an organization